 What is the Kairi Relative Index (KRI)?

 The Kairi Relative Index (KRI) is a type of oscillator indicator.
-It measures the deviation of an asset price from its daily average over a certain period of time, which is usually 10 to 20 days.
-The index was originally developed in Japan and serves as a tool for technical analysis.
+It measures the deviation of an asset price from its daily average over a certain period of time, usually 10 to 20 days.
+The index was originally developed in Japan and now serves as a tool for technical analysis.

 Traders can time their transactions based on the KRI.
 However, the KRI is less commonly used nowadays, as other oscillators, such as the Relative Strength Index (RSI), are gaining more popularity.